Hit Finding with HTS

 Compound Libraries for HTS

-Whether you’re targeting oncology, neuroscience, rare disease, inflammation, musculoskeletal disease, cardiovascular disease, or other systems, you’ll benefit from our vast compound libraries for the identification of hit compounds, and from our experience with challenging targets and assay systems.
+Whether you’re targeting oncology, neuroscience, rare disease, inflammation, musculoskeletal disease, cardiovascular disease, or other systems, you’ll find robust hits in one or more of our diverse, sizable collection of compound libraries:

 Hit Discovery Results